Women -- Nevada

 Found in 59 Collections and/or Records:

-Abstract Includes materials related to the Nevada State Board of Education: subject files; correspondence; policy manual; budget material; reports on gifted and talented programs for schools, early childhood education, Nevada scholars program, and the Nevada Vocational Association; and a scrapbook commemorating Sullivan's term as president of the State Board of Education.,Other materials include National Federation of Business and Professional Women's Club speeches, certificates, and photographs; and...
+Abstract Includes materials related to the Nevada State Board of Education: subject files; correspondence; policy manual; budget material; reports on gifted and talented programs for schools, early childhood education, Nevada scholars program, and the Nevada Vocational Association; and a scrapbook commemorating Carley L. Sullivan's term as president of the State Board of Education.,Other materials include National Federation of Business and Professional Women's Club speeches, certificates, and...

-Abstract Included is a biographical sketch, clippings, materials from her State Assembly campaigns, and photographs.
+Abstract Patricia A. Tripple was a Nevadan and professor home economics at the University of Nevada, Reno.
+Included is a biographical sketch, clippings, materials from her State Assembly campaigns, and photographs (1981-1995).

-Abstract Includes an autobiographical sketch and vitae outlining Tyrer's professional career in medicine.
+Abstract Louise B. Tyrer was an obstetrician and gynecologist; medical director of Planned Parenthood of Northern Nevada.
+Includes an autobiographical sketch and vitae outlining Tyrer's professional career in medicine (1995).

 Abstract Diary of Ollie M. Walters recounts everyday activities of Ollie, her husband Jim, daughters Flora and Amy, and sons Jack and Clarence; and events in nearby communities and other parts of the U.S.

-Abstract Included are an information pamphlet, list of executive and advisory committee members, clippings, essay on the WMC, mailing list, photographs, and slides.
+Abstract The Women's Mining Coalition (WMC) is a grassroots group of women working in exploration and mining or as vendors and suppliers to the hardrock mining industry in Nevada and elsewhere.
+Included are an information pamphlet, list of executive and advisory committee members, clippings, essay on the WMC, mailing list, photographs, and slides (1993-1995).

-Abstract The C. Clifton Young papers document the lives of Clarence Clifton (Cliff) Young, his father Clarence L. Young, and and mother Florence Anker Young.
-Including personal and business documents, these family papers give insight into life in Lovelock Nevada in the nineteenth and twentieth century.
+Overview The C. Clifton Young papers document the lives of Clarence Clifton (Cliff) Young, his father Clarence L. Young, and and mother Florence Anker Young.
+Including personal and business documents, these family papers give insight into life in Lovelock Nevada in the nineteenth and twentieth century (1878-1995).